The key cuts and denim trends to know

 If you haven’t embraced it already, then you’ll want to get involved with the high-rise, straight-leg jean.
 Elegant yet effortless – and uniquely suited to the ‘new normal’ – this no-frills style is a fail-safe option, whether you’re WFH or dressing for a day spent in the park with friends.
 Not for you?
 The ’90s-style wide-leg jean, with its loose, airy fit, is popping up everywhere, too, and looks brilliantly chic with square-toed sandals.
 Make sure you go slightly cropped to keep the effect streamlined.

-How to style your denim
+How to style the season's key denim trends

 The message this season?
 Don’t hold back: emerging and established labels alike are encouraging us to wear double denim in innovative new ways.
 The easiest way to master this high-impact look is by opting for a utilitarian boiler suit by go-to denim label Citizens of Humanity.
 White washes pop against sun-kissed skin and can be instantly elevated by the addition of barely-there sandals.
 Alternatively, invest in a few different pieces you can mix and match.
 GRLFRND’s distressed denim skirt makes for the perfect trans-seasonal look when paired with Agolde’s oversized ivory jacket.

 For denim that offers a touch of elegance after dark, indulge in deep shades of black.
 Sleek styles by cult labels The Row and Isabel Marant Étoile are the perfect accompaniment to a ‘going out’ top.
 Alternatively, Andersson Bell’s long-line skirt makes for a ladylike take on the ultimate off-duty fabric.
 If you want to take a more polished, work-appropriate approach, then take your cues from the New York-based brand Still Here and opt for crisp, clean-lined shapes in off-white denim.